a group of kids riding bikes on a path in a garden

 The Beginning:

-On June 22, 1970, Dr. Cooper founded The Cooper Institute to explore the relationship between fitness and wellness.
+On June 22, 1970, Kenneth H. Cooper, M.D., MPH, founded The Cooper Institute to explore the relationship between fitness, physical activity, and health.
 At the time, many thought exercise was dangerous.
 Dr. Cooper, however, knew scientific research was the only way to turn skeptics to believers.
 In December 1970, he started the Cooper Center Longitudinal Study (CCLS) at The Cooper Institute, where he began collecting data to show how physical activity helped prevent many chronic diseases.
-What began as data on index cards stored in a shoe box is now the world's largest and longest-running study on measured fitness.
+What began as data on index cards stored in a shoe box is now the world's largest and longest-running study on measured cardiorespiratory fitness.

 Who We Are Today:

-In five decades, we have evolved and proven the impact of regular physical activity and fitness on overall wellness throughout all stages of life.
+In five decades, we have evolved and proven the impact of regular physical activity and fitness on overall health and wellness throughout all stages of life.
 Our research and programs have focused across all stages of life-advocating for people of all backgrounds to embrace the importance of exercise.
-In addition to the CCLS research, our youth initiatives—FitnessGram®, NFL PLAY 60 FitnessGram Project and Healthy Zone School Program—educate our youngest generation about the benefits of exercise, helping prevent chronic diseases later in life.
+In addition to the CCLS research, our youth initiatives—FitnessGram®, NFL PLAY 60 FitnessGram Project and Healthy Zone School Program—have educated our youngest generation about the benefits of exercise, helping prevent chronic diseases later in life.

 "We have so much data now that you cannot deny that exercise is medicine" - Dr. Cooper